Newry Canal – Research

 • The water inside the lock would have to be raised to a dangerously high level before it was even possible to open the upper gates.

-• If a lighter inside the lock strayed too close to the top gate, water flowing over the top could swamp it and sink it inside the lock, effectively closing the canal to all traffic for possibly weeks on end.
+• If a lighter inside the lock strayed too close to the top gate as the lock was filling, water flowing over the top could swamp it and sink it inside the lock, effectively closing the canal to all traffic for possibly weeks on end.

 • Under normal conditions, when a lighter was transiting the lock there was zero flow inside the lock.
 But if the top gate was over-topping, there would be a dangerous current inside the lock tending to throw the boat against the lower gates – and at a much higher elevation than usual, endangering the paddle mechanisms.

-• It would have been extremely dangerous for the lightermen to try to operate the paddles; the wooden platform they stood on would have been swamped with a dangerously fast current.
+• It would have been extremely dangerous for the lightermen going north to try to operate the paddles on the upstream gate to fill the lock ; the wooden platform they stood on would have been swamped with a dangerously fast current.

-Some of Bob Harvey’s winter photos from the 1950s show large flows across the tops of the locks in the years after abandonment.
+Some of Bob Harvey’s photos taken in winter from the 1940s and later show large flows across the tops of the locks in the years after abandonment.

 All of these facts lead me to believe that the county drain was an important winter overflow.
 I believe that when the canal was operational, it was used to carry off excess winter water from the summit level in a parallel channel.
 This is supported by the fact that the bank on the Co Down side of Poyntzpass lock was much lower than on the towpath side, and fed directly into the top of the county drain.
 This feature was obliterated by the building of the current Baptist Church, but is clear on old maps.